OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 ```

-If perl-DateTime isn't available on your Centos8 installation make sure to install the powertools repo with:
+If perl-DateTime isn't available on your RHEL installation make sure to install the powertools repo with:
 ```
 yum config-manager --set-enabled powertools
 ```